jbderoo/PAbFold/README.md

 - Python 3.9
   - numpy
 - AlphaFold2 (with local colabfold recommended, https://github.com/YoshitakaMo/localcolabfold)
-- Our localcolabfold patch (allows pickling of MSAs/template .cif's for local use, to both prevent requeuing of the MSA server that the folks at MMSEQS so graciously have provided for general use, and speeds up inference time (we can use the same MSA/template over and over again without negatively impacting performance.
+- Our localcolabfold patch (allows pickling of MSAs/template .cif's for local use, to both prevent requeuing of the MSA server that the folks at MMseqs (https://github.com/soedinglab/MMseqs2) so graciously have provided for general use, and speeds up inference time (we can use the same MSA/template over and over again without negatively impacting performance.
 See publication).

 An antibody sequence should first be converted to a single chain variable fragment (scFv) to drastically reduce the computational requirements (therefore time) needed (__Fig A__).
 For assistance on this, please see the scFv-ification repo (coming soon!).
+The script A_